How to extend C drive in Windows 10

 The precondition to expand C drive: there must be adjacent Unallocated space on the right sides.
 Some people try to shrink the adjacent volume D with Shrink Volume and got some Unallocated space, but when right clicking C drive, Extend Volume is grayed out.

-To extend volume in Windows 10 Disk Management, the only option is deleting volume to get free space.
+To extend volume with Windows 10 Disk Management, the only option is deleting volume to get Unallocated space.
+(Actually, it is not suggested)

-Steps to extend C drive in Windows 10 Disk Management:
+Steps to extend C drive with Windows 10 Disk Management:

 - Back up or transfer all files in volume D or other one that is right next to C drive.